Himolde-IBE110/Labs/HTML-Clouds/README.md

 Open up a new tab and go to jsbin.com.
 Remember there is no need to login or register.
 Open this page in your browser: https://himolde-ibe110.github.io/Labs/hello.html).
 Right click on that page and select **View page source**.
 This is the HTML code of your page.
 Copy it and paste it into the left panel of jsbin.
-Now you have an initial code to
+Now that you have an initial code, lets start.